tanmayvijay/nebula-A-new-programming-language/README.md

 ### Edit-8: Function calling parser is now implemented.
 This is a big one!
 * Function calls and Expressions can be recursively nested.
 Yay!.
 * Like this: decimal some_var = addiv( x+y/var, addi(x, addi(var, n)) )
-* *Still need a better regular expression for recognizing correct expression*.
+* *Still need a better regular expression for recognizing correct expression, but this is a small one*.